yummycoding/weLoveFaceBook/README.md

 - [MongoDB](https://www.mongodb.org/) - MongoDB is the leading NoSQL database, empowering businesses to be more agile and scalable
 - [Express](http://expressjs.com/) - Express is a minimal and flexible node.js web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications
-- [AngularJS](https://angularjs.org/) - based framework. -AngularJS lets you extend HTML vocabulary for your application.
+- [Angular 4](https://angular.io/) - based framework. -Angular lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop
 - [Node.js](http://www.nodejs.org/) - Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications

 # Installation